jjenkov/pde-pdl-specification/pde-specification.md

 is up to the user of the key field.

 The Key type code numeric values go from 125 to and including 143.

+Here are two key field encoding examples:

+    7F 4331  # Key field with the value "C1" (in ASCII)

+    7F 4332  # Key field with the value "C2" (in ASCII)

 ## Object